Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 *"Fang Leader, I'm seeing symptoms here of that sickness they told us to watch* *out for.
 The human one."*

-"Give me a written summary, and contact the controllers at our base---see if we can get one of those portable bio-fields brought out here, and get everybody put through it," Vuutyo replied.
+"Give me a written summary, and contact the controllers at our base-see if we can get one of those portable bio-fields brought out here, and get everybody put through it," Vuutyo replied.
 "I'll send it up with our action report.
-Make 'em comfortable---we should be back in a few hours."
+Make 'em comfortable-we should be back in a few hours."

 *"Yes, sir."*